auravila/DataScience-Capstone/README.md

 |Tested Negative|451|49|
 |Tested Positive|116|152|

-Based on this results and the nature of the dataset, it was decided o use area unde the curve primary metrics to obtain the most accurate results.
-One of the benefits of utilizing areas under the curve is that they remain the same whether the data is balanced or not.
+Based on this results and the nature of the dataset, it was decided o use area unde the curve primary metrics to obtain the most accurate results, One of the benefits of utilizing areas under the curve is that they remain the same whether the data is balanced or not.

 The first execution of the automl model the settings chosen were to use a classification model with a timeout of 60 minutes and max concurrency 5 running jobs.
 The primary metric for evaluation was AUC_weighted chosen due to the imbalanced dataset and the potential of getting high error rate on the accuracy metric.